Parallel-NetCDF/E3SM-IO/utils/README.md

     The decomposition map records the offsets of individual array elements accessed by a process. `dat2nc` detects consecutive offsets and merges them into a contiguous access region, represented by a pair of offset and length.
-  + **Sorts the offset and length pairs into an increasing order of offsets** The offsets in a decomposition map generated from PIO or Scorpio are **NOT** necessarily sorted in an increasing order.
+  + **Option -s** - Sorts the offset and length pairs into an increasing order of offsets.
+The offsets in a decomposition map generated from PIO or Scorpio are **NOT** necessarily sorted in an increasing order.
-* The original decomposition maps, i.e. offsets only, can also be included in the NetCDF file if using the command-line option `-r`.
-When this option is enabled, `dat2nc` will save a copy of the original decomposition maps into a variable.
+  + **Option -r** - The original decomposition maps, i.e. offsets only, can also be included in the NetCDF file if using the command-line option `-r`.
-  This raw form of decomposition maps can be used in the ADIOS blob I/O method.
+    When this option is enabled, `dat2nc` will save a copy of the original decomposition maps into variables with prefix name "raw_".
+  + **Option -f** - Assigns the uncovered elements in decomposition maps.
+Not all decomposition maps cover the enire array elements they decompose.

 * Three decomposition map files from a small E3SM F case running 16 MPI processes are provided in folder [datasets](../datasets).
   * `piodecomp16tasks16io01dims_ioid_514.dat`  (decomposition along the fastest dimensions)
   * `piodecomp16tasks16io01dims_ioid_516.dat`  (decomposition along the fastest dimensions)
   * `piodecomp16tasks16io02dims_ioid_548.dat`  (decomposition along the fastest two dimensions)
 * The input file to `dat2nc` is a text file contains a list of decomposition map file names.
-An example is provided in [./input_files.txt](input_files.txt).
+An example is provided in [./input_files_f_case.txt](input_files_f_case.txt).
   ```
-  % cat ./input_files.txt
+  % cat ./input_files_f_case.txt
   ../datasets/piodecomp16tasks16io01dims_ioid_514.dat
   ../datasets/piodecomp16tasks16io01dims_ioid_516.dat
   ../datasets/piodecomp16tasks16io02dims_ioid_548.dat